Walmart posts strong results ahead of holidays, earns praise from Trump

 Earlier this week, Trump dangled the prospect of completing an initial trade deal with China “soon,” but offered no new details on negotiations.

-In October, Walmart said its chief executive for U.S. operations, Greg Foran, who was responsible for turning around the business, will leave the company and be replaced by the head of its Sam’s Club warehouse chain unit, John Furner.
+In October, Walmart said its chief executive for U.S. operations, Greg Foran, who was credited for turning around the business, will leave the company and be replaced by the head of its Sam’s Club warehouse chain unit, John Furner.

 The U.S. business has “a lot of momentum,” Furner, who took charge on Nov.
-1, told reporters on Thursday.
+1, told reporters.
 His priority is to maintain that pace until the end of the holiday season, he added.

 The company is focused on spreading out sales during this year’s compressed holiday season, instead of focusing on a few big days, executives said.